khoidm2004/ViRoute/README.md

 # ViRoute

 ViRoute is a web application built using Django and Django REST framework.
-It provides functionalities for route management, user authentication via GitHub, and more.
+It provides functionalities for route management, and make a lot of MONEYYYYYY

 ## Features